MaiconSoft/DelphiBoostLib/README.md

 ## How to contribute

-If you like this project, and want contribute, you can:
+If you like this project and want contribute, you can:

 - Report issues in source or documentation;
 - Add a request for new features;